fsantanna/pingus/ceu/README.md

 The circles represent the state of the variables in the class, while the arrows represent callback reactions that manipulate the state.

-Note in the source code how the accesses to these state variables are spread across the entire class.
+Note in the source code how the accesses to the state variables are spread across the entire class.
 For instance, the distance between the initialization of `pressed`
 @NN(pressed_1) and the last access to it @NN(pressed_2) is over 40 lines in the